Water, The Dam

 by ELLEN COPPERFIELD

 Ellen Copperfield is the senior contributor to This Recording.
 She is a writer living in San Francisco.
-She last wrote in these pages about the life of Jules Verne.
+She last wrote in these pages about Dorothea Lange.
 You can find an archive of her writing on This Recording here.

 The Best of Ellen Copperfield on This Recording